-Jessica Hasslen Steyn, the creator of Maaifa, first went to Kenya in 2001 as a volunteer with a Minnesota based non-profit organization.
+Jessica Hasslen Steyn, the author of the Maarifa curriculum, first went to Kenya in 2001 as a volunteer with a Minnesota based non-profit organization.
 In December of 2012, she was asked to write the stories of youth who attended the Positive Teen Camp in Kijabe, Kenya.
 She interviewed 14 youth living with HIV.
-They all talked about how alone they felt without anyone to talk to and not being loved by their family, how discrimination and stigma made them hesitant to disclose their status to anyone, further alienating them from the world around them.
+They all talked about how alone they felt, how discrimination and stigma made them hesitant to disclose their status to anyone, and how some were not accepted by their own relatives.
 Some wanted to know why God allowed this virus to infect them and often kill their parents.

-It was clear that these young people needed more than ARVs, but there were very few ongoing psychosocial support programs in Kenya for youth living with HIV.
-Lots of organizations and the government programs target prevention but don’t address the needs of youth already living with the virus.
+It was clear that these young people needed more than ARVs, but there were very few ongoing psychosocial support programs in Kenya for adolescents living with HIV (ALHIV).
+Lots of organizations and the government programs target prevention but don’t address the needs of adolescents already living with the virus.

-The next phase of Maarifa is to reach out globally to anyone wishing to provide psychosocial support to youth living with HIV, by offering the use of the Maarifa curriculum for free.
+As Joshua continues to gather partners in Kenya who would benefit from the Maarifa curriculum, Jessica is stepping up efforts from her home in North Carolina to reach out globally to anyone wishing to provide psychosocial support to ALHIV, by offering the use of the Maarifa curriculum for free through this website.

 "If you judge people you have no time to love them."

 The goal of Maarifa is to reach every young person living with HIV who is not presently receiving adequate psychosocial support.
-It is our belief that if this gap is filled and adolescents and youth can engage in living positively, that the spread of HIV among this generation and generations to come can be greatly reduced.
+It is our belief that if this gap is filled and adolescents can engage in living positively the spread of HIV among this generation and generations to come can be greatly reduced.

 We believe we can achieve this together when we:

-Bring psychosocial support to adolescents living with HIV/AIDS (ALHIV) who are not already receiving support.
+Bring psychosocial support to adolescents living with HIV/AIDS (ALHIV).

 Empower communities to embrace ALHIV and value them in society.